 Key Takeaways

+Fixing bare spots in your lawn starts with finding the root cause, choosing the right repair method, and following through with consistent care.
 Professional lawn repair combines proven techniques with proper timing and quality materials to restore your grass to full health and beauty.

 - Identify the root cause of bare spots before starting any repair work